aivarsk/aivarsk.github.io/_posts/2023-11-30-python-docker-strip.md

 find /usr/local/lib/python3.10/dist-packages/ -name "*.so" | xargs strip
 ```

 Even for simple projects with SQLAchemy, it reduces shared library size from 4.9M to 980K.
+I think it's worth keeping this trick in my toolbelt.